 Make notes about the accident as soon as you are able to.
 Include as many details as you can, even those that may seem insignificant at the time.
 You will need to maintain all documentation and receipts that are associated with the accident.
 This could include:

-• Photographs of your injuries immediately after the accident
+• Photographs of your injuries immediately after the car crash.

 • Memos, prescription orders and receipts related to your medical care, including X-Rays and details of visits to the physical therapist, family doctor, emergency room or chiropractor.
 Make sure the necessary documentation is signed and dated.
 You do not want it dismissed on a technical error.